11-year-old girl dies after being infected with bird flu in Cambodia

 The girl lived in the province of Prey Veng, in the south of Cambodia.
 Her first symptoms appeared on February 16, 2023.
 First taken care of in a nearby hospital, she was transferred to the National Pediatric Hospital from Phnom Phnen for severe pneumonia on February 21.
 She died the following day from the infection.
 Genetic analyzes confirmed that it was indeed the highly pathogenic avian influenza virus H5N1 and which belongs to clade 2.3.2.1c, present endemic in Cambodia since at least 2014.

 The 12 people with whom the young victim was in contact were tested for the H5N1 virus.
-Some had symptoms that could be a sign of an infection, but only the asymptomatic father of the child tested positive for the H5N1 virus – he was placed in isolation in hospital.
+Some had symptoms that might be a sign of an infection, but only the asymptomatic father of the child tested positive for the H5N1 virus – he was placed in isolation in hospital.
 The other 11 people were negative for H5N1 and SARS-CoV-2.
 These two cases are the first confirmed in Cambodia since 2014.
 Between 2010 and 2014, the country recorded 47 cases of avian flu, including 30 deaths.

 A situation under surveillance